CGCL-codes/XGCN_library/docs/source/user_guide/training_and_evaluation/model_configuration.rst

     str_num_total_samples: num_edges
     epoch_sample_ratio: 0.1

-The meaning of the arguments are as follows:
+The meanings of the arguments are as follows:

 * ``Dataset_type``: (str) This argument is fixed as "NodeListDataset" for node-only dataloader, and is fixed as "BlockDataset" for block dataloader.